 We are used, perhaps, to the idea that the Ganges is sacred to the Hindus, but perhaps less aware that in Europe, the Celts believed the same, and every river was sacred to them, a manifestation of the Goddess herself; this is a belief that is found all over the world.

 Perhaps my Christian friends should remember what they are actually doing, as they splash the holy water on their babies’ brows, or allow themselves to be plunged under water and ‘reborn’.
 From no male sky-god does that water come, either literally or metaphorically, because it is of the Earth, and it is of the Mother.
 To be baptised is to be reborn from the Mother, doused in her amniotic fluid.

-I don’t have a problem with any of this.
 I know I am of the Earth and that it (perhaps one shouldn’t personalise her too much) is incredibly greater than I am.
 I don’t believe she has supernatural powers, but the fact is that the natural ones she certainly does have are utterly dumbfounding.

 I know I came from her, and I know that to her I will return and this does not in any way fill me with dread, for I am absolutely certain that there is neither punishment nor reward after death, only an eternal sleep as dreamless as the one I slept before I was born.
 She is the Mother, the Living Spaceship, carrying us on her back as she hurtles along at mind-numbing speed.
 Everything about her strikes me mute with sheer, unmitigated awe.

 So yes, I am part of something greater, and I wouldn’t have it any other way.